 Should you go for it?

 My husband and I first considered homeschooling long before we had our first child.
-The story of how that philosophy developed is a boring, detailed one.
+The story of how that philosophy developed is a detailed one.
 The short story is that we felt compelled to be as hands-on as possible with our children’s education.
+You can read the full treatise on why we homeschool here.

 There are obviously a number of ways ways to go about this.
 Many families choose public school; others choose private.
 And they are able to be involved in their kids’ lives.

 We’ve taken a different approach and have chosen to educate our children at home.
 I am not one of those people who say that other options are void.
-I haven’t found it in the Bible yet where it says that.
-But, we’ve found it to be the best choice for our family.
-Recently we explored other options for our soon-to-be high schooler, and have opted to stick with the original plan.
-More on that later.
+I haven’t found it in the Bible where it says that.

 I can’t tell you whether YOU should homeschool or not.
 You need to determine what’s best for your family.